-- Students are required to write five quizzes. - Quizzes will take place during lectures.
-Students are required to solve all quizzes during the time allotted in class and they must follow the university's online proctoring guidelines, which include keeping cameras on (with no background filters) during the entire quiz. - Quizzes are cumulative and will cover all the material assigned up to and including the date of the quiz (i.e., class notes, assignments, problem sets and required readings). - Quizzes are closed-book and closed-notes assessments that must be solved individually.
-Students who try to consult their textbooks, notes or other external resources while solving a quiz will likely run out of time and will not be able to complete the assessment. - Students are only allowed to use the following materials when solving a quiz: - Personal computer to access the quiz through the course website (no other material or communications should be accessed with a computer or personal device) - o Pens, pencils, scrap paper and erasers - Non-programmable calculators - One required formula sheet

-- The required formula sheets should only include formulas (i.e., paragraphs, graphs, and other materials are not allowed).
+- Students are required to write five guizzes. - Quizzes will take place during lectures.
+Students are required to solve all quizzes during the time allotted in class and they must follow all university rules and guidelines, including the Student Code of Conduct, Tips for Online Exams and Online Exams Best Practices. - Quizzes are cumulative and will cover all the material assigned up to and including the date of the quiz (i.e., class notes, assignments, problem sets and required readings). - Quizzes are closed-book and closed-notes assessments that must be solved individually. - Students are only allowed to use the following materials when solving a quiz: - 1.
+Laptop computer to access the quiz through the course website (no other material or communications should be accessed with a computer or personal device) - 2.
+Pens, pencils, scrap paper and erasers - 3.
+Non-programmable calculators - 4.
+One required formula sheet - The required formula sheets should only include formulas (i.e., paragraphs, graphs, and other materials are not allowed).
 The formula sheet for quizzes 1 to 3 should not exceed one single-sided page.
-The formula sheet for quizzes 4 and 5 should not exceed one double-sided page.
-In both cases, a page refers to a letter size page (215.9 × 279.4 millimeters or 8.50 × 11.00 inches).
-Violations will be subject to mark deductions. - Students are required to upload their formula sheets to the course website prior to the beginning of the lecture when a quiz is scheduled.
+The formula sheet for quizzes 4 and 5 should not exceed one double-sided

+- page.
+In both cases, a page refers to a letter size page (215.9×279.4 millimeters or 8.50×11.00 inches).
+Violations will be subject to mark deductions. - Students are required to upload their formula sheets as a single PDF file to the course website prior to the beginning of the lecture when a quiz is scheduled.
 Failure to do so will result in mark deductions. - Formula sheets should be handwritten, uploaded individually and cannot be shared among students. - Students should check the course website regularly to confirm the date and time of each quiz (see Course Schedule and Readings section).